CHRONIC PAIN AND

 Complex regional pain syndrome (CRPS) is another type of chronic pain condition that affects one of the arms, legs, hands, or feet.
-There are two types CRPS, type I and type II.
-Type I requires a soft tissue injury or immobilization of an extremity, but type II occurs as a result of well defined nerve damage.
+There are two types of CRPS, type I and type II.
+Type I requires a soft tissue injury or immobilization of an extremity, but type II occurs as a result of well-defined nerve damage.
 Both type I and type II have similar symptoms that include chronic pain, hyperalgesia, allodynia, edema, color and temperature change of the skin, and motor dysfunction of the affected region.
-CRPS maybe linked to an NAD+ deficiency and symptoms may be alleviated by NAD+ therapy, but more research needs to be conducted on the subject.
+CRPS maybe linked to a NAD+deficiency and symptoms may be alleviated by NAD+ therapy, but more research needs to be conducted on the subject.

 Treatment of chronic pain will be most effective if the underlying cause is addressed first.
 Treating infection, toxicity, vitamin deficiencies, autoimmune disorders, and other causes can allow the nerves to recover or regenerate on their own.
 Certain lifestyle changes, such as exercise, a non-inflammatory diet, supplementation, and avoiding toxins including consuming alcohol and smoking, can reduce the symptoms of neuropathic pain.
 Diabetic patients can also practice good hygiene to prevent wounds and infection to help mediate some symptoms.